Warren & Migliaccio, L.L.P.

 While it is possible to file an emergency bankruptcy petition without an attorney, doing so is not advised.
 In fact, because filing bankruptcy has long-term financial consequences, hiring a bankruptcy attorney is highly recommended.

-• explaining the different types of bankruptcy.
+• explaining the different types of bankruptcy relief available;

-• deciding whether or not filing an emergency petition is the best thing for you.
+• deciding whether or not filing an emergency petition is the best thing for you;

-• discussing how to file a bankruptcy petition.
+• discussing how to file a bankruptcy petition;

-Article Category: Bankruptcy
+Article Category: Bankruptcy Articles

 Get Help Now!